lostatc/linotype/docs/usage.rst

     print(help_message().format_help())

-Line wrapping, indentation, alignment and markup are all applied automatically according to attributes set in the HelpFormatter object.
+Line wrapping, indentation, alignment and markup are all applied automatically according to attributes set in the **Formatter** object.
 Additionally, inline 'strong' and 'emphasized' markup can be applied manually using the reStructuredText syntax::